srimanishgoud/Wine-Quality-Predictions/README.md

 # Wine-Quality-Predictions
-ML Model to predict the Quality of Wine.
+ A ML Model to predict the quality of wine by taking into account factors such as Acidic content, Sulfur content, Density, etc.